chetnashah/js-work/jsTesting.md

 `ts-jest` use case: **While babel-jest by default will transpile TypeScript files, Babel will not verify the types.
 If you want that you can use ts-jest.**

+## How to test a stopwatch?

+TODO

+## How to test a countdown Timer?

+TODO